gfelber-tgm/DemonSeed/README.md

 Like you can see in the picture i removed the bottom part of the plastic on the soldering side of the USB stick to make soldering easier, if you don't want to go through that hassle you can also buy a USB port that has soldering pins (example linked under Materials as Advisable).

+**Cable soldering**

+Check beforehand, that you don't swap DC and GND also one should solder together both data-cables to prevent shorts.

 <img src="images/demonseed_solder.jpg" alt="demonseed_solder" style="zoom:50%;" />